Covid 19 coronavirus: Half of those infected with virus might not even know it

 "Then there are those that are pre-symptomatic, who are infectious for a few days before they get symptoms and can be infectious during that time."

-People that are pre-symptomatic will display symptoms of the virus after they have tested positive for the coronavirus, Baker said.
+People who are pre-symptomatic will display symptoms of the virus after they have tested positive for the coronavirus, Baker said.

 As the lockdown lifts to level 3 from tomorrow morning, Kiwis have to remain vigilant in the fight against the virus, Baker said.